leftas/anyrun/README.md

   - [ ] `? <plugin>` should return some plugin usage (maybe based on it's config)
 - [x] Select first match by default as it is has default activate
 - [ ] Interface for plugin to request how to display it (for example to have small clipboard history images)
-- [ ] Add something like daemon mode to make launch faster.
-Instead of loading all libs and stuff every time we need just open/hide window using daemon
+- [x]] Add something like daemon mode to make launch faster.
+Instead of loading all libs and stuff every time we need just open/hide window using daemon ([comments](#daemon-mode))
 - [ ] CI/CD
   - [ ] Security audit
     - [ ] doesn't even get to the next step